Derretir and Trite

 - in True Spanish Etymology Stories

-From the same root, and with the same musical history, we also get the English SAT-synonym for “range”… gamut.
+From the same Latin (and Greek) root, we also get the English… scar.

 - See more of this pattern: True Spanish Etymology Stories